Howrah railway station: Rail services

 The Eastern Railway and South Eastern Railway sections are connected by two links.
 One is the Lilua–Tikiapara link (used only by goods train) and the other is the Rajchandrapur/Dankuni–Santragachhi/Andul link, which is used by goods trains and some express trains avoiding Howrah.

 Four major rail routes end at Howrah.
 They are the Howrah–Delhi, Howrah–Mumbai, Howrah–Chennai and Howrah–Guwahati routes.

+Major trains

+Major trains that originating from Howrah Junction: